rameshuk/scala-hack-night/README.md

 git clone git@github.com:rameshuk/scala-hack-night.git

-And import as Scala project
+And import as Scala project in intellij